ekwan/cctk/README.md

  - Screening different functionals and basis sets.
  - Generating potential energy surfaces in one or more dimensions (e.g. More O'Ferrall-Jencks plots).

- For hands-on examples of how *cctk* can be used, refer to the [tutorials](https://github.com/ekwan/cctk/tree/master/tutorial).
+ For examples of how *cctk* can be used, refer to the [tutorials](https://github.com/ekwan/cctk/tree/master/tutorial).

 ### Compatible File Types: